AwaisRep/CredentialExtractor/README.md

 - Python 3

+### Installation

+1. Download/Clone from github
+2. Install the requirements using pip as such:

+    ```console
+    pip install requirements.txt
+    ```
+   Only chardet is required to run this program, so alternatively, you may run this command:

+    ```console
+    pip install chardet
+    ```

 ### Example Usage

-1. Extract the contents of the folder
-2. Modify the script to ensure you have your desired domains selected (see line 88 in main.py)
+1. Modify the script to ensure you have your desired domains selected (see line 94 in main.py)
-3. Run the script as done below
+2. Run the script as shown below
-4. Examine the output file for your desired contents
+3. Examine the output file for your desired contents

 ```console